ifshizuku/nextjs-zh-docs/pages/docs/basic-features/eslint.en.md

----
-description: Next.js provides an integrated ESLint experience by default.
-These conformance rules help you use Next.js in the optimal way.
----

 # ESLint

 Since version **11.0.0**, Next.js provides an integrated [ESLint](https://eslint.org/) experience out of the box.
 Add `next lint` as a script to `package.json`: